Organisational Development and Finances

 General Assembly

-The EQAR General Assembly was held in Warsaw at the Kazimierz Górski PGE Narodowy Stadium on 25 February 2025, in conjunction with the Bologna Follow-Up Group (BFUG) meeting, hosted by the Polish Ministry of Science and Higher Education, in the framework of the Polish Presidency of the Council of the EU.
+The EQAR General Assembly was held in Warsaw at the Kazimierz Górski PGE Narodowy Stadium on 25 February 2025, in conjunction with the Bologna Follow-Up Group (BFUG) meeting.
+The GA was hosted by the Polish Ministry of Science and Higher Education, in the framework of the Polish Presidency of the Council of the EU.

 • Yearly recurring agenda items

 The General Assembly adopted the agenda and the minutes and approved the accounts 2024, the budget 2025 and the Workplan 2025-2026.
-The GA also discharged the Board and took note of the Annual Report and the Progress Report on the Work Plan 2024/25.
+The GA also discharged the Board (in line with the regular procedure) and took note of the Annual Report and the Progress Report on the Work Plan 2024/25.
 Because of the early date of the GA, the budget 2026 was postponed to the autumn.
-At the Extraordinary General Assembly in Brussels on 15 October, the GA approved budget 2026.
+At the Extraordinary General Assembly in Brussels on 15 October, the GA approved the budget for 2026.

 • Thematic Session